UNITED STATES

 Indemnification Agreements

-From time to time, we may receive indemnification claims under these contracts in the normal course of business.
+From time to time, we may receive indemnification claims under existing contracts in the normal course of business.
 In the event that one or more of these matters were to result in a claim against us, an adverse outcome, including a judgment or settlement, may cause a material adverse effect on our future business, operating results or financial condition.
 It is not possible to estimate the maximum amount potentially payable under these contracts since we have no history of prior indemnification claims and the unique facts and circumstances involved in each particular claim will be determinative.

 10. Stockholders' Equity